Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 \subsection{Performance quantification}

 Let the lift coefficients for the uncontrolled and controlled wings be $C_L^\text{nc}$ and $C_L^\text{c}$, respectively.
 A mitigation performance measure $\eta$ can be defined to be

-where $C_L^\text{ref.}$ is the reference coefficient of lift and $||C_L^\text - C_L^\text{ref.}||_2$ is the Euclidean norm of the vector of discrete-time errors in the lift coefficient from the reference.
+where $C_L^\text{ref.}$ is the reference coefficient of lift and $||C_L - C_L^\text{ref.}||_2$ is the Euclidean norm of the vector of discrete-time errors in the lift coefficient from the reference.
 The mitigation measure $\eta$ tells the percentage reduction in the cumulative deviation of lift from the reference value over the entire gust encounter.
 This measure is similar to one used by Herrmann et al.~\cite{Herrmann2022Gust} to quantify their controller's performance.

 Table~\ref{tab:Performance} summarizes the controller's mitigation performance in the closed-loop control experiments.
 Despite the simplicity of a proportional feedback-control law, the controlled wing provided an average rejection performance of $\eta=80 \%$.
-In addition, the performance of the controller was consistent across gust scenarios that differed based on gust strength, reference angle of attack, and gust direction.
+Nevertheless, it remained lower than the Wagner-K\"ussner simulated controller performance, $\eta=92 \%$, presented in figure~\ref{fig:Kussner}.
+As discussed earlier, one of the main contributors to this discrepancy is the presence of a low-pass filter on the feedback signal that delays the wing's reaction to the gust.
+However, there may be other contributors to this discrepancy such as the nonlinear flow physics caused by the large vortex structures and gust shear layer deformation.
+The performance of the controller was consistent across gust scenarios that differed based on gust strength, reference angle of attack, and gust direction.
 The main limitation on the controller's performance is the application of a low-pass filter on the lift measurement signal before feeding it to the controller.
 The low-pass filter limited the noise impact on the performance but resulted in a delayed reaction to the gust by the wing.
 The application of the filter was necessary due to the high amplitude of the noise content in the sensor measurements.